chrisjbillington/git-nautilus-icons/README.md

 icons, so even if your repo is not that big, you may wish to blacklist one if you have a large number of files in a single folder and it slows Nautilus down enough.

+To blacklist a repository, add its full path to the list `blacklist` at the top of `git-nautilus-icons.py`.

+Close Nautilus with `killall nautilus` after changing the blacklist, it will take effect when Nautilus it is restarted.

 ## Notes